 - My research found that your _______ product line brought in $____ last year.
 But that line is seven years old.
 What are your plans for new product development?

 - Supply chains are down around the world.
 Are any of your suppliers having trouble?
 How does that impact the ______ product lines/partners?

 - Your department manufactures critical components for the ______ product line but your plant is a long way off normal supply routes.
 As prices get more competitive, could the parent company move your department?

 - The Business Journal had an article that you recently bought new storage facilities on Highway 5.
 Is this part of an expansion/distribution plan?

 Decades ago, there was a lot of hype about feature-driven selling.
 Some sales reps would get carried away talking about features.

 Consultants don’t talk about “product features”.
 Instead, consultants get carried away talking about their skills, their unique processes and methods, or their degrees and certifications.

 The client or prospect doesn’t care!
-They care about their problem, fixing the problem, and increasing value for the business.
+They care about their problem, fixing it, and increasing the value for the business.

 - What processes are the biggest obstacle to better performance?

-- Global Climate Change is forecast to impact some of your major ports in just the next three years.
+- Global Climate Change will impact some of your major ports in the next three years.
 How confident are you in your near- and long-term plans?